JetBrains/teamcity-documentation/topics/configuring-connections.md

         It is [recommended](https://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/) to change access keys regularly for security reasons.
 You will be able to do this after the connection is created via the **Rotate key** button.

         TeamCity will not revoke old keys immediately.
 After a new key is generated, TeamCity will preserve the old inactive key for 24 hours and then remove it.
 The lifetime of old keys can be changed via the following properties: `teamcity.internal.cloud.aws.keyRotation.old.key.preserve.time.min` or `teamcity.internal.cloud.aws.keyRotation.old.key.preserve.time.days`.

+        To be able to successfully rotate access keys, TeamCity requires the `iam:GetUser`, `iam:CreateAccessKey`, and `iam:DeleteAccessKey` permissions.

      2. Configure temporary **Session Settings**:
           * **Use session credentials**.
 Check the box to use an endpoint that provides [temporary access](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) keys via AWS STS.
 Such credentials are short-term (the default session duration is 60 minutes).
 You can override the default session duration in the [AWS Credentials build feature](https://docs.google.com/document/d/1Y1eJCpErG8NJ9RHPvPOnfZUZZrVRkP8I85BXXSuNYEg/edit#).
 These credentials do not belong to a specific user and can be provided on demand to grant temporary access to specific resources.
 We recommend using temporary credentials since they provide better security.